Introduction and Resources

 Armies are deployed to a tabletop battlefield, and battles range from simple skirmishes to complex encounters involving objectives and reinforcements.
 The miniatures are moved around the table to engage in ranged attacks, hand-to-hand combat and more.
 Play is turn-based, with various outcomes determined by the roll of dice.
 Battles can last anywhere between half an hour to a whole weekend depending on the size of the armies, and battles may be strung together to form narrative campaigns.
 Many hobby stores around the world host battles and competitive tournaments, and official gaming events are held on a regular basis.

-The 40K franchise has expanded in many directions over the years, including spin-off tabletop wargames and board games (Kill Team, Horus Heresy, Necromunda: Underhive, Adeptus Titanicus, Space Hulk, Warhammer Quest: Blackstone Fortress etc), RPGs (Dark Heresy, Rogue Trader, Deathwatch etc), video games, card games, novels and audio books.
+The 40K franchise has expanded in many directions over the years, including spin-off tabletop wargames and board games (Apocalypse, Kill Team, Horus Heresy, Necromunda: Underhive, Adeptus Titanicus, Space Hulk, Warhammer Quest: Blackstone Fortress, Aeronautica Imperialis etc), RPGs, video games, card games, novels and audio books.

 - Warhammer Community (official blog)